exasol/exasol-virtual-schema/README.md

 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=com.exasol%3Aexasol-virtual-schema&metric=duplicated_lines_density)](https://sonarcloud.io/dashboard?id=com.exasol%3Aexasol-virtual-schema)
 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=com.exasol%3Aexasol-virtual-schema&metric=ncloc)](https://sonarcloud.io/dashboard?id=com.exasol%3Aexasol-virtual-schema)

-This projects contains the Exasol dialect for [Exasol's Virtual Schema][virtual-schemas].
+This project contains the Exasol dialect for the Exasol's Virtual Schema.
+Use this dialect if you want to create a Virtual Schema based on the Exasol database.

+If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].

 ## Features